tonykwok1992/dl4j_human_remover/README.md

 ## How to run

+### Docker
+docker is probably the easiest way to run this, so you do not have to download the model manually

 ```
 # Building the docker image, will take a while for the first time to download all dependencies
 docker build . -t dl4j_human_remover